Ye Files Trademark for New Line of YEEZY Sock Shoes

 The application was filed by Ye’s Mascottee Holdings, Inc., stating the YZY SOCK SHOES will sell “Socks; socks with leather soles.”

-Fans got a glimpse of the YEEZY SOCK SHOES following his YEEZY SEASON 10 show in L.A.
+Fans saw the YEEZY SOCK SHOES following his YEEZY SEASON 10 show in L.A.

 Confirming the news, Reuters states Adidas CEO Bjoern Gulden revealed the renewed partnership to move some of the merchandise and donate a portion of the proceeds to international organizations.